MyMoneyViz.com

 The answer was no.

-Instead, we built a fast, purpose-built interface for manual tracking.
+Instead, we built a net worth tracker that works without a bank login, a fast, purpose-built interface for manual tracking.
 You enter your balances in a spreadsheet-style interface that supports 13+ asset types.
 You get beautiful visualizations, allocation breakdowns, goal tracking, and historical analysis.
 We send monthly reminders so you never forget to update.

 Everything that makes a finance app useful, minus the part where you share your bank credentials.